primait/telepoison/README.md

   In this case, your only option to correctly propagate the trace context is to manually pass around the parent span, and pass it to Telepoison when doing the HTTP client request.

-* If the request fails due to nxdomain, the `process_response_status_code` hook is not called and therefore the span is not ended.
+* If the request fails due to nxdomain, the `process_response` callback is not called and therefore the span is not ended.

 ## What's missing